-A student missing a class during the term, excluding a class where a test or an exam is held, is required to contact the 'Student Experience - Academic (MBA) office' and obtain an official approval of relief if he or she wishes to avoid getting a zero (0) participation grade for that class.

-If the 'Student Experience - Academic (MBA) office' adjudicates that relief be provided, the student's participation grade for the classes with relief requests will be re-assigned to the graded classes.
-See the section Missed Academic Work below for more details.
+A student missing a test is required to contact the 'Student Experience - Academic (MBA) office' and obtain an official approval of relief if he or she wishes to avoid getting a zero (0) grade for the test.
+If the 'Student Experience - Academic (MBA) office' adjudicates that relief be provided, the student will be able to write an alternate exam, in lieu of the missed test, during the final exam period at the end of the term.